Corey Seager Player Props: Rangers vs. Rays

-On Monday, Corey Seager (.725 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+On Tuesday, Corey Seager (.675 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
 First pitch is at 8:05 PM ET.

 Corey Seager Game Info & Props vs. the Rays